Deemaalamer/IBM-SPSS-Modeler-Create-a-predictive-model-to-predict-customer-churn/README.md

 ## Task 4: Prepare the data set
 Get the data set ready for machine learning.

-**1. In the palette, click the Field Ops tab.
+**1. In the palette, click the Field Ops tab.**

-2. Add the Type node to the canvas by clicking Type.
+**2. Add the Type node to the canvas by clicking Type.**

-3.Connect the Customers.xlsx node to the Type node by clicking Customers.xlsx.
+**3.Connect the Customers.xlsx node to the Type node by clicking Customers.xlsx.**

-4. Click Type.
-From the menu that opens, click Edit.
+**4. Click Type.
+From the menu that opens, click Edit.**

-5. In the Type window, set the measurement level of the columns by clicking Read Values.
+**5. In the Type window, set the measurement level of the columns by clicking Read Values.
 On the ID row, click Input.
-From the menu that opens, click Record ID to change the role.
+From the menu that opens, click Record ID to change the role.**

-6. Scroll to the CHURN row.
+**6. Scroll to the CHURN row.**

-7. Click CHURN and change the role from Input to Target.
-The CHURN row is used as the target to predict in your machine-learning model.
+**7. Click CHURN and change the role from Input to Target.
+The CHURN row is used as the target to predict in your machine-learning model.**

-8. Click Apply and then click OK.**
+**8. Click Apply and then click OK.**

 ## Task 5: Train the model
 Train a C&R Tree model with your data set.